DanOlson/beer_list/README.md

 ### Extending BeerList with More Establishments

-BeerList ships with a limited number of establishments, but also includes an executable to easily create your own.
+BeerList includes an executable to easily create your own establishments.

 For example: